poissonconsulting/tuv-x/docs/source/configuration.rst

 and must be one of ``equal interval``,
 ``from csv file``, and ``from config file``.
 These types are described below.
-The ``units`` are the units for the grid data and are used to ensure consistency throughout the configuration data and with expectations in the code.
+The ``units`` are the units for the grid values and are used to ensure consistency throughout configuration inputs and with TUV conventions.

 Equal Interval
 ^^^^^^^^^^^^^^